eternalxlks/eternalxlks.github.io/CONTRIBUTING.md

 # Issues
 1. Issues are good!
 2. Don't make unnescesary issues
-3. Don't make useless issues
+3. Don't spam issues

 # Rules
 1. Don't make a fork of my repository *ahem* Brunozhon
 2. Don't copy my code
-3. Please don't publish this website as your own
+3. Please don't publish this website as your own or else I will find a way to report you